santapower/santapower.github.io/index.md

 ## Cybersecurity Engineer

-I’m a cybersecurity professional pursuing a B.S. in Cybersecurity at Purdue University, with experience in cybersecurity, software development, and networking.
+I’m a cybersecurity professional pursuing a B.S. in Cybersecurity at Purdue University, with experience in cybersecurity, software engineering, and networking.

 ### I’m interested in: